mplusmuseum/mplusmuseum-tms-extract/readme.md

 ### Ingest json to elasticsearch

-Lets say you are happy with the output, maybe ingest it to an elasticsearch instance
+Lets say you are happy with the output, maybe ingest it to an elasticsearch instance.
+The index will be deleted and recreated, and is named the same as whatever collection is in `<exportForDAM>`.

     $ yarn start ingest < objects.json